paulsinnett/scratch-curriculum/en-GB/Term 1/River-Cross/RiverCross.md

     character will fall into if they miss the log.

 4. Draw 6 rectangles, these will be the ‘logs’ which your character will be hopping on.
    Make one log then duplicate the rectangle's 5 times.
+Give each log a name , Log 1 , Log 2 etc.

 Step 2 : Making the frog move